World Social Forum: 2015 World Social Forum

 The fourteenth edition of the World Social Forum took place in Tunis from 23 to 28 March 2015.
 It led to the creation of the Internet Social Forum.

 2016 World Social Forum

-The fifteen edition of the World Social Forum took place in Montreal from 9 to 14 August 2016.
+The fifteenth edition of the World Social Forum took place in Montreal from 9 to 14 August 2016.
 It was a multilingual event which featured organizations from around the world.

 2018 World Social Forum

 The sixteenth edition of the World Social Forum took place in Salvador, Bahia, Brazil, from March 13 to 17, 2018.
 Having representatives of 120 countries.

 2021 World Social Forum

 The 2021 World Social Forum was hosted virtually from 23 to 31 January 2021.
 Representatives from 144 countries attended the forum, with 1,371 organizations participating.
 The digital events attracted over 78,000 visits.

 2022 World Social Forum

 The 2022 World Social Forum was held in a hybrid format, with in-person events in Mexico City, and virtual events from 1 to 6 May 2022.
 Preliminary data from the World Social Forum reported attendance from 500 organizations, 2,080 participants, and over 31,230 online visitors.